Basic Personal Amount

 Ontario Sales Tax Credit (OSTC)

 The Ontario Sales Tax Credit program is designed to help low income individuals and families with the sales tax they pay.
 The amount received is NOT subject to tax and depends on the family size adjusted family net income.
 The payment amount is adjusted for inflation each year.
-The amount received by single taxpayers who have an adjusted family net income of over $20,360 will be reduced by four per cent of income over $20,360.
-Families (including single parents) with over $25,450 in adjusted family net income will see their.payments reduced by four per cent of their income over $25,450.

 Effective July 2012 and for subsequent years, payments of the Ontario Sales Tax Credit, the Northern Ontario Energy Credit and the Ontario Energy and Property Tax Credit will be combined into a single benefit payment called the Ontario Trillium Benefit.